Owner-Operator Financial Success: Money-Saving Tips for Truckers

 - Higher salary and reduced taxes.
 You’ll have the potential to pay yourself an industry salary and reduce self-employment taxes.
 Think of it as being two different persons: an owner and an operator.
-With that in mind, you can as a:
+With that in mind, you can, as an:

-- OPERATOR: A portion of the income is attributed to your time as an employee driving and operating the truck.
+- OPERATOR: Attribute a portion of your income to your time as an employee driving and operating the truck.
 Pay yourself a reasonable salary for these functions.

-- OWNER: The other component is the income attributed to owning the trucking business.
-Defining the best trucking business structure will create important money-saving
+- OWNER: Attribute the other component of your income to owning the trucking business.
+Defining the best trucking business structure will create important money-saving opportunities.

 Money Tune-up Tip: U.S. Small Business Administration has lots of detailed information on choosing a business structure.